Have questions? We're here.

 Duration: 3 hours

-Note: Dressing in layered clothing and wearing proper hiking boots is recommended.
+Terrain: It is recommended to dress in layered clothing and wear proper hiking boots.
 This hike is approximately 5 km (3.1 mi) on uneven terrain with loose gravel and some steep and consistent inclines.
 The highest point is 367 meters (1,204 feet).
-The visibility of sights may be affected by adverse weather conditions.
+Visibility of sights may be affected by adverse weather conditions.
 Participants should be in good physical condition.

 Option 2: Taste of Lofoten (Limited seats available)